 Planetary Analog Test Sites

-Graph: Chemical profiles of eight basalt samples taken from different locations on Hawaiʻi Island are compared with a Martian meteorite.
+Graph: Basalt chemical profiles taken from eight locations on Hawaiʻi Island are compared with a Martian meteorite.

-We also provide access to an ODG planetary rover with an open-payload design that can be operated remotely from anywhere in the world.
-For more information, please inquire about this option in your site request.
+We also offer a mobile testing platform upon request.
+Our Helelani planetary rover has an open-payload design and can be remotely operated from anywhere in the world.
+For more information, please inquire about this option in the test site request form.